etn-ccis/blui-angular-workflows/login-workflow/README.md

 To provide your own dialog component, override the default `Pxb[Page]ErrorDialogService` in your `app.module.ts` with your own implementation that'll render your custom dialog component.

 ```
 {
     provide: PxbLoginErrorDialogService,
     useClass: LoginErrorDialogService,
 }
 ```

-To make things more type-safe; your custom `[Page]ErrorDialogService` should implement `IPxbAuthErrorDialogService`.
+To enforce type-safety, your custom `[Page]ErrorDialogService` should implement `IPxbAuthErrorDialogService`.

 ```
 import { IPxbAuthErrorDialogService } from '@pxblue/angular-auth-workflow';